-SDG&E is currently in discussions with successful bidders regarding three potential bilateral DR contracts from its 2009 Demand Response, Local Peak Capacity, and Off-System Resource RFO.
+By CPUC directive, SDG&E currently has one approved bilateral DR contract ("DemandSMARTTM") with EnerNOC from SDG&E's 2007 New Local and Off-System Capacity RFO and three potential bilateral DR12 contracts from its 2009 Demand Response, Local Peak Capacity, and Off-System Resource RFO.
 Those three potential bilaterals will be filed with the CPUC for approval if and when negotiations are complete, but, as of this date we have not reached agreement on all terms and conditions with any of the DR providers.

-However, after monitoring the DemandSMARTTM program roll out in 2010 and discussing its performance and impacts with Aggregators, we have serious concerns about the ability of Aggregators to deliver their committed loads under these existing and potential contracts and concerns about the impact of these contracts, targeted at medium and large customers, on the health of the overall DR market in SDG&E's service territory.
+However, after monitoring the DemandSMARTTM program roll out and discussing its performance and impacts with Aggregators, we have serious concerns about the ability of Aggregators to deliver their committed loads under these existing and potential contracts and concerns about the impact of these contracts, targeted at medium and large customers, on the health of the overall DR market in SDG&E's service territory.

-SDG&E has long been convinced that Aggregators play a vital role in the success of our DR programs by helping us educate customers about the benefits of DR, supplying Auto-DR technology and insulating customers from DR performance penalties.
-As a result, we have tried to facilitate the growth of Aggregators in our service territory by offering our Technical Assistance/Technology ("TA/TI") Incentives Program, promoting an Aggregator friendly business model in a CPP rate environment and promoting Aggregators in our discussions with customers and on our web site.
-However, we are concerned that bilateral DR contracts are not having the intended effect of adding incremental DR, but cannibalizing existing DR programs and other bilateral contracts.
+SDG&E has long been convinced that Aggregators play a vital role in the success of our DR programs by helping us educate customers about the benefits of DR, supplying Auto-DR technology and insulating individual customers from DR performance penalties.
+As a result, we have tried to facilitate the growth of Aggregators in our service territory by offering our Technical Assistance/Technology Incentives Program, promoting an Aggregator friendly business model in a CPP rate environment and promoting Aggregators in our discussions with customers and on our web site.
+However, we are concerned that bilateral DR contracts are not having the intended effect of adding incremental DR, but instead are cannibalizing existing DR programs and other bilateral contracts.
 As evidence, 63% of the enrolled load and 38% of the customers assigned to the DemandSMARTTM program participated in the Capacity Bidding program prior to the existence of DemandSMARTTM.

-&lt;sup>12 SDG&E is still negotiating the terms of these contracts and will file them separately for consideration by the CPUC when the negotiations are complete, unless otherwise directed by the CPUC.
+12 SDG&E is still negotiating the terms of these contracts and will file them separately for consideration by the CPUC when the negotiations are complete, unless otherwise directed by the CPUC.